brendansparrow/brendansparrow-com/pages/home.md

 ## Services

 I've worked with over 120 companies&mdash;large and small&mdash;to plan, design, code, test and maintain their online presence.
-Skilled in both design and code, I provide a complete service from sketch to server.
+Meticulous and skilled in both design and code, I provide a complete service from sketch to server.

 <a href="/services">View design and development services</a>